 The Endless Alpha – Yeah, there are people who are alpha 24/7 and they are total a-holes to deal with, so most people avoid them when possible.
 Most alphas vacillate, follow other people sometimes, and don’t boss other people around all day and night.

 Physical Perfection – Six-pack abs and coke-bottle shapes without the need to diet or exercise.
 Muscles and boobs for days.
 Because that’s real-life.

 Weird Terms for Body Parts – I’m all for creativity in writing, but let’s keep the wordplay to reasonable levels with anatomy.
 You don’t need to talk clinical terms, cute pet names, or made-up slang (unless it’s story and character-specific).

 Crazy Descriptions of Sex – If sex ever feels like glittering waterfalls of rainbow sprinkles, you are not having sex, you are high and probably need medical attention stat.

 Here is a good video about how to write erotica:

 Resources for Writing Erotica Novels

-The Erotica Handbook – A complete guidebook on writing erotica.
+- The Ultimate Guide To Writing Erotica For Profit – A complete guidebook on writing erotica.

 There you have it: all the best tips, tricks, and secrets for how to write erotica that attracts readers in droves.